actualbudget/docs/docs/install/railway.md

 title: 'Railway'
 ---

-Deploying Actual on Railway is a cheap, no-code solution that can be done completely through their dashboard.
+Deploying Actual on Railway is a cheap ($5/month), no-code solution that can be done completely through their dashboard.

 ## Setup